billinghamj/uber-test-readme/README.md

 I chose the Email Service project, working on the back-end track.

+I am also very comfortable with front-end, but decided not to focus on that for this project.

 ## Choices

 I have used Node JS - along with some lightweight frameworks - for the entirety